Poh-BrainMemLab/BrainMemLab/projects/index.md

 {% capture text %}

 * We regularly try to control our cognitive states, such as hyping ourselves up to go for a run or calming ourselves down after a major presentation.
 Individuals often employ a diverse range of strategies to regulate cognitive states, but with varying degrees of success.
-Neurofeedback, a process by which individuals receive real-time readouts of their brain activity as they explore strategies, is a tool to that could support them in acquiring cognitive state regulation.
+Neurofeedback, a process by which individuals receive real-time readouts of their brain activity as they explore personally-relevant strategies, is a tool to that could support them in acquiring cognitive state regulation.
 * Prior work has shown that humans can develop the remarkable ability to regulate activity across different brain regions, including deep brain structures implicated in motivation and learning.
-In ongoing work, we will examine if real-time fMRI neurofeedback can support individuals' regulation of cognitive states; as well as downstream effects on learning and memory formation.
+In ongoing work, we will examine if real-time fMRI neurofeedback can support individuals' regulation of cognitive states; as well as the consequential effects on learning and memory formation.

 {% endcapture %}